ethanTsui2/Project-Atlas/docs/04_Project_Log.md

-# Project Log

----

 ## 2026-07-01

 ### Objective

-Add verified MG90S reference CAD model to the repository.
+Validate MG90S servo operation and confirm usable rotation range.

 ### Completed

-- Created GitHub repository.
-- Organized documentation.
-- Tested SG90 servo with Arduino Uno.
+- Connected one MG90S servo to Arduino Uno.
-- Verified potentiometer control.
-- Ordered MG90S servos and remaining hardware.
+- Uploaded servo test code.
+- Verified that the servo rotates through approximately 180 degrees.
+- Confirmed smooth motion with no noticeable jitter or delay.
+- Confirmed the MG90S servo is suitable for Project Atlas joint actuation.

-### Problems
+### Observations

-- Servo jitter due to loose jumper wires.
-- USB power insufficient for final system.
+- The MG90S servo performed as expected.
+- The servo must be centered before attaching the horn for accurate joint alignment.
+- The advertised 180-degree travel was confirmed during testing.

 ### Next Steps

+- Test servo using external 5V 3A power supply.
-- Test one MG90S servo with Arduino.
+- Control one MG90S servo with a potentiometer.
-- Create first custom servo mounting bracket.
+- Begin CAD design of the first servo mounting bracket.
-- Begin electronics bring-up.